Finland: Cuisine

 Ruisleipä, a dark sourdough rye bread, holds the status of the national food in Finland.

 Finnish cuisine generally combines traditional country fare and contemporary style cooking.
-Potato, meat and fish play a prominent role in traditional Finnish dishes.
+Potato, meat, and fish play a prominent role in traditional Finnish dishes.
 Finnish foods often use wholemeal products (rye, barley, oats) and berries (such as bilberries, lingonberries, cloudberries, and sea buckthorn).
 Milk and its derivatives like buttermilk are commonly used as food and drink.
 The most popular fish food in Finland is salmon.

 Finland has the world's second highest per capita consumption of coffee.
-Milk consumption is also high, at an average of about 112 litre, per person, per year, even though 17% of the Finns are lactose intolerant.
+Milk consumption is also high, at an average of about 112 litre, per person, per year.

 Public holidays

 There are several holidays in Finland, of which perhaps the most characteristic of Finnish culture include Christmas (joulu), Midsummer (juhannus), May Day (vappu) and Independence Day (itsenäisyyspäivä).
 Of these, Christmas and Midsummer are special in Finland because the actual festivities take place on eves, such as Christmas Eve and Midsummer's Eve, while Christmas Day and Midsummer's Day are more consecrated to rest.
-Other public holidays in Finland are New Year's Day, Epiphany, Good Friday, Easter Sunday and Easter Monday, Ascension Day, All Saints' Day and Saint Stephen's Day.
+Other public holidays in Finland are New Year's Day, Epiphany, Good Friday, Easter Sunday and Easter Monday, Ascension Day, All Saints' Day, and Saint Stephen's Day.
 All official holidays in Finland are established by Acts of Parliament.